The Ultimate Sandbag Training Guide - 2023

 More experienced athletes may try heavier weight ranging from 80 to 125 lbs.
 Strength will come with the right weight feel for hard workouts.
 The range in each exercise will depend on your muscle growth.
 The warm-up, core and quick exercises will be with your minimum weight of your burly sandbag and maximum lifting up to 120-130 lbs.

 For those competing in Strongman events, sandbags weighing over 100 lbs are commonly used.
 It's important to work with a trainer to ensure proper form and technique to prevent injury.

 Sandbag specific exercises are multi-planar which means they utilize all 3 Planes of Motion:

 - Transverse: Rotational

 It is beginner friendly and consists of foundational exercises and movements to develop proper form and technique before progressing exercise load.
-When paired with proper nutrition and sufficient sleep recovery, you may experience fat loss, increased energy, strength, muscle definition, and improved mobility.
-Exercise in general has many benefits for both physical and mental health such as maintaining a healthy body weight, improving your mood, reducing stress and improved body and cognitive functions.
+When paired with proper nutrition and sufficient sleep recovery, you may experience fat loss, increased energy, strength, muscle definition, improved mobility, reduce stress, and improved body and cognitive functions.